Bakersfield, California: Crime

 The number of violent crimes recorded by the Bakersfield Police Department in its 2008 Crime Reports was 5,961.
 27 of those were murders and homicides.
 Data collected by Bakersfield Police Department, an anti-gang program under the city of Bakersfield, shows that the city of Bakersfield has experienced an increase in gang membership and gang activity since the early 2000s.

 Jails

 The Bakersfield Police Department has a holding area, but inmates are transported to the Kern County Central Receiving Facility in Bakersfield.
-Sentenced criminals are held at the Lerdo Detention Facility, just outside the city's limits.
+Sentenced criminals are held outside the city's limits at the Lerdo Detention Facility.
 The Kern County Sheriff's Office, Detentions Bureau has an average daily inmate population of approximately 2,500 inmates.

 The primary facility for receiving inmates arrested in the Bakersfield area is the Central Receiving Facility.
 In addition, there is the Lerdo Complex, which consists of three facilities: